Murder of Shafilea Ahmed: Background

 Shafilea "Shaf" Ahmed was born on 14 July 1986 in Bradford.
-The family lived in the Great Sankey area of Warrington, Cheshire.
-Ahmed attended Great Sankey High School, its sixth-form centre, Barrowhall College, and Priestley College from September 2003.
+The family later moved to the Great Sankey area of Warrington.
+Shafilea attended Great Sankey High School, Barrowhall College, and Priestley College from September 2003.
 She was an A-Level student and hoped to become a solicitor.

 Growing up, Shafilea suffered from child abuse, both physical and emotional.
 Her teacher reported seeing a bruise and a cut on her lip which Shafilea attributed to a "beating" from her parents.
-In February 2003, Shafilea ran away from home and asked social services to help her find a place to live; she regarded herself as homeless and was placed under emergency hotel accommodation by Warrington's Council.
-When contacting social services, Shafilea said that she had experienced domestic violence from the age of 15, and this was reported to have escalated in the months before her death.
-On her council application, she stated her experience of the abuse, saying "One parent would hold me whilst the other hit me."
+In February 2003, Shafilea ran away from home and asked social services to help her find a place to live; she regarded herself as homeless and was placed in emergency hotel accommodation by Warrington Borough Council.
+When contacting social services, she said that she had experienced domestic violence from the age of 15, and this was reported to have escalated in the months before her death.
+On her council application, she stated that "one parent would hold [her] whilst the other hit [her]".
 Her application was also due to the fear of being abducted to Pakistan by her parents and subjected to a forced child marriage.
-The services were seen as having been slow to help Shafilea.
+The services were later regarded as slow to help Shafilea.

 During a trip to Pakistan in February 2003, Shafilea had swallowed bleach in what was reported to be a suicide attempt.
 Her parents claimed this had been a simple mistake and that she had drunk the bleach during a power outage because she thought it was mouth wash, a claim prosecutors later called "a stupid and obvious lie".
 Shafilea suffered extensive damage to her throat, for which she was having regular care at the time of her disappearance.
 According to media reports, she had turned down a suitor in a forced marriage during this trip, although her parents denied there being any attempts made to pressure her into agreeing to the marriage.